-- If you checkmark [View images at high speed (moiré reduction off)], when the image is displayed in the edit window or the edit image window, false color reduction processing is not applied. - As the [View images at high speed (moiré reduction off)] setting is the same as [High quality] other than for display of the image, the image undergoes false color reduction processing when it is saved and the noise reduction function is also available.
+- If you checkmark [View images at high speed (moiré reduction off)], when the image is displayed in the edit window or the edit image window, false color reduction processing is not applied.
+However, you can use the noise reduction function. - As the setting is the same as [High quality] other than for image display, the image undergoes false color reduction processing when it is saved.